IN MEMORIAM: TUM Emeritus of Excellence Franz Mayinger

 In 1989 Franz Mayinger created the Bavarian Research Association for Systems Engineering, in which research institutes and industrial companies cooperate closely.
 From 1995 to 1999 he was Founding Dean of the Faculty of Applied Natural Sciences at the University of Bayreuth, where he subsequently became Chairman of the University Council.
 From 1998 to 2002 he was appointed the first Academic Director of the Bayerische EliteAkademie, which he initiated himself.
 Franz Mayinger was a member and Chairman of the Reactor Safety Commission, then Chairman of the Federal Ministry’s Major Accidents Commission.
 In addition to advising on reactor safety issues, he was involved in science policy consulting: he was a member of the Science Council and of the Scientific and Technical Advisory Board of the Bavarian State Government.

-Franz Mayinger lives in Munich with his wife, with whom he already celebrated the Diamond Wedding.
-He has three children, his youngest son has also studied Mechanical Engineering at TUM.
+Franz Mayinger lived in Munich with his wife.
+He had three children, his youngest son has also studied Mechanical Engineering at TUM.

 Professor Dr. Franz Mayinger was appointed TUM Emeritus of Excellence by TUM president Prof. Dr. Wolfgang A. Herrmann in 2007.